junxit/us-congress-bills-114/metadata.md

 - 2015-12-16 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
 - 2015-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 2 (Roll no. 699). (text: CR H9346-9347)
 - 2015-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 2 (Roll no. 699).(text: CR H9346-9347)
+- 2015-12-17 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.